Are golf shoes worth it? Improved Grip and Comfort?

 Do pro golfers wear metal spikes?

 A number still do, including Phil Mickelson, I believe.
-On a recent TV broadcast, I noticed quite a few spike marks on the greens so clearly at least one of the players was still wearing metal spikes!
+On a recent TV broadcast, I noticed quite a few spike marks on the greens so clearly at least one of the tour players was still wearing metal spikes!

 Is golfing barefoot legal?